launchdarkly/api-client-go/docs/EnvironmentsApi.md

 func main() {
     projectKey := "projectKey_example" // string | The project key
     environmentKey := "environmentKey_example" // string | The environment key
     expiry := int64(789) // int64 | The time at which you want the old SDK key to expire, in UNIX milliseconds.
-By default, the key expires immediately. (optional)
+By default, the key expires immediately.
+During the period between this call and the time when the old SDK key expires, both the old SDK key and the new SDK key will work. (optional)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)